inf3rno/dataflower/README.md

 - `Object.prototype.hasOwnProperty`
 - `Array.prototype.forEach`

-There is an environment test available in the spec folder.
+The environment tests are available under the `/spec/environment/` folder.

 The framework is written for ES5.